Learn something new every day

 More Info... by email

 During male erection, the corpora cavernosa fills with blood helping the penis become hard.
 The corpus spongiosum — another part of the penis — stays soft.
-A mnemonic device for remembering which "corpus" does what is soft spongy for corpus spongiosum and hard cave for corpus cavernosum.
-The corpus spongiosum stays soft because its job is to protect the urethra from getting pinched closed by the expanding corpus cavernosum.
-If the urethra were to become closed, semen would not have a way out during ejaculation.
+The corpus spongiosum stays soft because its job is to protect the urethra from getting pinched closed by the expanding tissues.
+If the urethra were to become closed, even just a little bit, semen would have a much harder time getting out during ejaculation.
+Semen carries sperm, which in turn houses the male genetic information and other materials needed for conception; when a sperm meets a female egg, fertilization and ultimately pregnancy usually occurs.

-Men affected by erectile dysfunction (ED) are sometimes directed by their physician and/or urologist to exercise these particular muscles.
-Through exercise, the goal is continued successful erection without the aid of more invasive techniques, such as surgery.
-If exercise isn't successful, medications or surgery may be attempted.
+Men affected by ED are sometimes directed by their physician or urology specialist to exercise these particular muscles.
+Through exercise, the goal is continued successful erection without the aid of more invasive techniques.
+Medicine and even surgery are sometimes available, but usually only in instances when the problem is seriously interfering with a man’s life.